Forests of the Iberian Peninsula: Spanish firs

 The Spanish fir (Abies pinsapo) is a true relic which has remained preserved in some mountain ranges around Málaga and Cádiz.
-Spanish firs are related to the North African spruce forests of the Yebala range, in Morocco.
+Spanish firs are related to the North African spruce forests of the Jbala region in the western Rif of Morocco.
 They come into contact with Algerian oak (Quercus canariensis) and other oak trees and sometimes even form mixed communities with these.
 Among the woody species also found in these forests are the hawthorn, barberry, butcher's broom (Ruscus aculeatus), Viburnum tinus, ivy, and Daphne laureola.

 It forms dense and dark forests in very distinct enclaves, in areas with high rainfall (from 2,000 to 3,000 mm, due to the sudden cooling, with elevation, of humid winds), at elevations of over 1,000 metres.
 The forest has abundant moss and lichens, but very few shrubs and herbaceous plants.
 In all cases, Spanish fir occupies high mountain zones (such as the Sierra de las Nieves, Sierra Bermeja, and Sierra de Grazalema).